singluntang/reactnd-project-would-you-rather-starter/README.md

 To install linux on windows. please follow the link `https://learn.microsoft.com/en-us/windows/wsl/install`

 ## Create A Root Account
-1. If all your program files are root.
+*	If all your program files are root.
 You need a root account.
 For ubuntu OS,
-    a.	sudo passwd root
+    1.	sudo passwd root
-    b.	su – (to login as root)
+    2.	su – (to login as root)
-2.	install nvm to install nodejs in the root account.
+*	install nvm to install nodejs in the root account.

 ## Node version